Free UK delivery · Worldwide shipping included

 What to check when buying

-Ask for a running video — the movement should wind smoothly, the seconds hand should sweep or step cleanly.
-Listen for unusual sounds.
-A grinding feel when winding suggests worn mainspring arbor; irregular stepping on a quartz suggests a failing battery or coil.
+Ask for a running video.
+The movement should wind smoothly and the seconds hand should sweep or step cleanly.
+Listen for anything odd.
+A grinding feel when winding can mean a worn mainspring arbor, and irregular stepping on a quartz often points to a failing battery or coil.

-Examine the case back if possible.
-Scratches from amateur case back removal — called slot scars in the community — do not necessarily indicate damage, but warrant closer inspection of the movement.
+Examine the case back if you can.
+Scratches from amateur case back removal, known as slot scars in the community, do not necessarily mean damage, but they are a cue to look more closely at the movement.

 Where to start

 Start with the Seiko 5 range if you are new to the brand.
 The variety is enormous, the prices are reasonable, and the movements are forgiving.
-Once you have a feel for what interests you — divers, dress watches, field watches — the more specialist references become easier to evaluate.
+Once you have a feel for what pulls you in, whether that is divers, dress watches or field watches, the more specialist references become much easier to judge.

 The vintage Seiko community is active and knowledgeable.
 Platforms like WatchUSeek and Reddit's r/Seiko have accumulated years of dating guides, service manuals, and reference threads that make researching a specific piece straightforward.